 Defne (Sadıklar) Arslan is the Director of the “Atlantic Council IN TURKEY” program, the Council’s Turkey office.
 Mrs. Arslan also serves as the Council’s regional representative with a specific focus on Turkey.
 Arslan launched the Council’s first office in the region in May 2015 and the Atlantic Council IN TURKEY program in 2018.

-Arslan started her career as a banker in Istanbul, where she successfully launched the early operations of Koc-American Bank, then a joint venture of American Express and Koc Bank.
-She also worked as a project finance coordinator for the Turkish International Cooperation Agency (TIKA), the Turkish developmeny agency, from 1993-1997.
+After graduating from Economics faculty of Middle East Technical University (METU) in 1987 with honors degree, Arslan started her career as a banker in Istanbul, where she successfully launched the early operations of Koc-American Bank, then a joint venture of American Express and Koc Bank.

-After having started her earlier education in Tokyo, Arslan completed an MBA and an MA in banking and finance.
-She also received a BSc degree in economics from Middle East Technical University.
+Starting her early education in Tokyo, Arslan holds an MBA and an MA in banking and finance.
+She received a BSc degree in Economics from Middle East Technical University (METU).
 She has been awarded with several grants and awards throughout her career and education.

-Arslan speaks fluent English, Turkish, and Italian, and some French and Japanese.
+Arslan speaks fluent English, and Turkish, and some Italian, French and basic Japanese.